Being looked after away from home can be a difficult and confusing time and we want you to be happy and do well while you're in our care.

 The following information shows you the different ways that looked after children and young people can get their views across and be heard while being cared for.

-- The Surrey Care Council is made up of young people, aged 13+, who are looked after by us and meet every month to discuss things affecting them in care.
-There's also Care Council Junior for those aged 8-13 and they meet every month.
-If you'd like more information, please call: 01483 519464 or email: firstname.lastname@example.org
+- Facilitated by the User Voice and Participation Team, the Surrey Care Council is made up of young people, aged 13+, who are looked after by us and meet every month to discuss things affecting them in care.
+We also have our Care Council Juniors for those aged 8-13 as well as the Care Leavers' Forum, both of these groups meet every month.
+If you'd like more information, please call: 01483 519464 or email: email@example.com

 - You have the right to be listened to and treated fairly